 #1.
 Page flow.

 I definitely roll my eyes when it’s said your website should have a goal.
 Of course every website has a goal.
-With how confusing & frustrating it is to get a website up and running, I doubt anyone is doing it for fun except for me.
+With how confusing & frustrating it is to get a website up and running, I doubt anyone is doing it for fun except for big time nerds like me.

 It would even be safe to say every website has the same goal: make sales.
 With that in mind, should we litter our site with the same call to action leading to our Shop or Contact page, on the off-chance a visitor might click?